 "We don't know."
 Sarah was exhausted and needed help badly, or she would have left.
 The Elf seemed to know too much about things that she would rather leave locked in the past.
 "We were caught in a fire and somehow fell here."

-Jareth, the Goblin King, sat behind his desk in the large study off his throne room and rubbed his eyes.
+Jareth, the Goblin King, sat behind his desk in the large office off his throne room and rubbed his eyes.
 He'd gotten very little sleep the night before and all day long something had been nagging at him that he couldn't place.
 But he had work to do so he spent the day behind his desk.
 That was where he did most of the real business that was involved in running the Goblin Territories.

 With a sigh he went over next year's budget one more time.
-The last minute expense of stress cracks beginning to form on the surface of part of the Labyrinth's extensive aqueduct had been an unpleasant surprise.
+The last-minute expense of stress cracks beginning to form on the surface of part of the Labyrinth's extensive aqueduct had been an unpleasant surprise.
 Since he refused to defer maintenance on any of the structures that were needed for the activities of daily living in his kingdom, it was necessary to make a few adjustments to his figures.
 When he'd taken the throne, the Goblin budget had been running in deficit for years.
 Getting it balanced had been his first official priority as King.
 It had taken him a century to accomplish, but he'd done it, and this year wasn't going to be any different, if he had to stay up all night.

 He took a break from business to lean back in his chair and sip the cognac that had been on his desk since dinner, an hour earlier.
 In a moment of weakness he conjured his favorite crystal again.
 It was the one he'd offered Sarah Williams six years ago.
 It contained her dreams, usually not the ones that filled her sleeping hours, as it had in the early morning when he'd looked last, but the ones that filled her heart.
 As he breathed deeply of the heady fragrance of the amber liquid in the snifter in one hand, he looked with heavy-lidded eyes into the crystal in his other hand.

 Jareth smiled at what he saw.
-The two people deep in the interior of the sparkling sphere were always the same, but over they years the dream had changed.
+The two people deep in the interior of the sparkling sphere were always the same, but over the years the dream had changed.
 In the beginning it had been Sarah dancing with him as they had in his ballroom when she was fifteen.
 As she had matured, in real life, so had the woman in the dream, until she was now a lovely adult.
 The scene that met his eyes tonight was of Sarah held in his arms.
 One of his ungloved hands held her shoulder as she kissed her way up his neck.

 "Your Majesty?"
 A tall slim sandy-haired Fae stood in the doorway to his study.
 "I'm sorry to disturb you at this late hour."